SpecFlowOSS/SpecFlowWiki/Configuration.md

 #### `<generator>`

-This section can be used to specify various unit-test generation options.
+Use this section to define unit test generation options.

 <table>
     <tr>